Anne of Austria: Conventual patronage and the Val-de-Grâce

+Chapel of Saint Anne.
+In 1666, Anne's own body was interred next to Louis XIII's at the Basilica of St Denis in Paris, but her heart in the Chapel of Saint Sacrament, alongside the body of Marguerite d'Arbouze.

 In fiction

-She is one of the central figures in Alexandre Dumas's 1844 novel The Three Musketeers and its sequels Twenty Years After (1845) and The Vicomte de Bragelonne (1847-1850), and has thus been portrayed in numerous film adaptations.
+She is one of the central figures in Alexandre Dumas's 1844 novel The Three Musketeers and its sequels Twenty Years After (1845) and The Vicomte de Bragelonne (1847–1850), and has thus been portrayed in numerous film adaptations.

 Her lady-in-waiting Madame de Motteville wrote the story of the queen's life in her Mémoires d'Anne d'Autriche.

+She was portrayed by Geraldine Chaplin in The Three Musketeers and The Four Musketeers.

+She appears in a French film based on the life of Louis XIV, Le Roi danse, portrayed by Collette Emmanuelle, and King Louis portrayed by Benoît Magimel (2000).

 She was portrayed by Alexandra Dowling in the BBC series The Musketeers (2014–2016).

 She first appears as a character in the Dinosaur King season two episode "The French Conniption" as a young teen along with a young King Louis and others.